Helping your children eat healthy at school

-As children head back to school, eating healthily can be harder than ever.
+(WTRF) — As children head back to school, eating healthy can be harder than ever.

-Whether you’re packing your kids’ lunch or sending them with some money, eating healthily is all about balance.
+Whether you’re packing your kids’ lunch or sending them with some money, eating healthy is all about balance.

 “Protein, carb, fruit, and vegetable, make up the healthy MyPlate which I’m sure they’re also learning about in school.”Theresa Brinsky – Dietician